 It is the goal of Gaston County School Nutrition to make available to every student an attractive, nutritious, and pleasing meal at the lowest possible cost.
 For families with limited financial resources, free or reduced price meals are provided for eligible students.
-To qualify for free or reduced price meals, an application must be completed and returned to the school.
-Applications are available at all schools in Gaston County.
+To qualify for free or reduced price meals, an application must be completed and returned to the school or to the school nutrition office at 500 Reid Street, Lowell.
+Applications are available online at linqconnect.com and at all schools in Gaston County.
 Only one application per household is needed.
 On the application you must include all students that attend Gaston County Schools, as well as all other members of the household.
 If there is a change in your household size or income, you can apply, or re-apply, for benefits at any time during the school year.
 The information provided on each application is confidential.
 Gaston County Schools will make reasonable efforts to maintain the anonymity of students participating in the free or reduced price meal program.
 Children who receive free or reduced price meal benefits are treated the same as children who pay full price for their meals.
 In the operation of child feeding programs, no child will be discriminated against because of race, color, national origin, sex, age or handicap.

 Gaston County Schools also uses the Direct Certification process.
 Through Direct Certification, Gaston County Schools will automatically qualify children from families that receive benefits from the Department of Social Services for TANF (Temporary Assistance to Needy Families) or the Food and Nutrition Services (Food Stamp) Program.
 Students who qualify for free meals through direct certification do not have to complete a Free and Reduced Meals application.
 Gaston County School Nutrition will match student files with Department of Social Services files to determine which students will be directly certified.
 Gaston County School Nutrition will send letters, prior to the beginning of the current school year, to each student receiving direct certification.
 The parent/guardian may deny benefits if they choose.
 Parents will still need to complete a Free & Reduced Price Meal Application for students that do not receive benefits from the Department of Social Services.